How to Get Podcast Sponsors: What Brands Look for Today

 "I Have to Join a Network to Get Sponsors"

-Networks help, but they take 20-50% of revenue.
+Networks help, but they take 20 to 50 percent of revenue.
 Many small shows make more money through direct partnerships.
 Networks work best when you want hands-off monetization and already have significant scale.

 Start with direct deals.
 Join a network later if it makes sense.